Prerequisites

 After deployment, you can:Monitor Performance

-Track usage metrics, latency, and throughput in the Monitoring tab
+Track usage deployment health, request metrics, latency metrics, LLM metrics, and Pod resouce details in the Monitor tab

 Adjust Resources